yinnyC/CSS-Challenges-Part-1/readme.md

 ## What to do?

-Look at each of the examples and add styles to each file.
+Work your way through each of the challenge files.
+Open each file in your browser, read the comments in the style tag at the top and follow the instructions.
+Then refresh your browser.

-The styles here
+As you make changes you'll be applying CSS styles to the documents you previously marked up.